Blog post

 So to sum up:

-• SonarQube exposes a powerful API that gives plugins broad access to its internals.
+• SonarQube Server exposes a powerful API that gives plugins broad access to its internals.
 Thus there is an inherent risk in installing a plugin.

 • Plugins that are in the Marketplace have undergone minimal acceptability testing before being added to the Marketplace, but they aren't monitored on an ongoing basis.